Erbium Laser Resurfacing

 What is Erbium Laser Resurfacing?

 Erbium laser (2940nm) is an infrared laser which is strongly absorbed by the water in the skin and can be used to precisely heat up and remove (ablate) layers of the surface of the skin.
 It does this in a very controlled precise way.
-This can be controlled to remove only the very thinnest layer of the skin (a micropeel) or it can be used at a stronger setting to remove/ablate more deeply and remove layers of skin.
+This can be controlled to remove only the very thinnest layer of the skin (a micropeel) or our dermatologist can use it a stronger setting to remove/ablate more deeply and remove layers of skin.
 This removes surface imperfections such as pigment, reveals fresher younger skin underneath and flattens wrinkles and scars.
 Small or large areas can be treated.

 What does the procedure involve?